skip to content

 Law Handbook banner image

-A residential tenancy agreement is an agreement under which a person grants another person a legal right to occupy premises for the purpose of residence.
-It can be written, verbal or implied.
+A residential tenancy agreement is formed when a person (the landlord) grants another person (the tenant) a legal right to occupy, whether alone or with others, residential premises in return for rent.
+An agreement may be in writing, verbal or even implied.

-Tenancy agreements : Last Revised: Fri Jul 15th 2016
+Residential tenancy agreements : Last Revised: Thu Jul 18th 2024

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.